Sitefinity/feather-widgets/README.md

 [feather](https://github.com/Sitefinity/feather) - This repository contains the core infrastructure related to the Feather project.

-[feather-packages](https://github.com/Sitefinity/feather-packages) - This repository contains front-end package for Feather project.
-The package is based on [Bootstrap](http://getbootstrap.com/) front-end framework.
+[feather-packages](https://github.com/Sitefinity/feather-packages) - This repository contains front-end packages for the Feather project.

 # Documentation